 Detecting and removing malware from your device at the early stages is extremely important.
 The sooner you get rid of malware, the less damage it can do.
 Luckily, there are countless malware removal tools that help deal with virus infections.
 Getting rid of malicious software is possible.

 However, it may not always be crystal clear on how to do it.
 With that in mind, in this article I explain how to detect and remove malware from your Windows 10 device.

 The easiest way to guard your Windows 10 device against malware is to use antivirus software.
-Norton antivirus can provide good protection against most malicious programs.
+TotalAV antivirus can provide good protection against most malicious programs.

 What is malware?